Deliver Loyalty, Create Advocacy

 By Jason Bradshaw, Chief Customer Officer, Volkswagen Group Australia

 The world of contact centres have evolved significantly since their original inception in the late 60s.
 At first, they were called call centres and they were something left to big business but leap to 2018 and companies of all sizes operate a contact centre.

 The journey from call centre to contact centre is one that many readers will have lived through.
 This transformation to bring all customer contact channels into one location has its merits, I’d say it is essential, however it is important that contact centres don’t become the dumping ground for unwanted tasks.
 Far too often contact centres get burdened with a mishmash of non-core tasks which lead to distraction.

-It pains me that in many organizations contact centres are still simply viewed as a cost-centre and they fail to realize their full potential.
+It pains me that in many organisations contact centres are still simply viewed as a cost-centre and they fail to realise their full potential.
 I believe that a contact centre has the ability not only to serve the transactional needs of a customer but also to do so in a way that builds brand loyalty and advocacy.

 Customers are interacting with you to achieve something and an empowered contact centre enables customers to achieve that goal with hopefully a little less effort than they expected.

 However, when a contact centre associate is able to go beyond the transaction and deliver on the expressed and unexpressed desires of a customer then they create a positive connection with the customer, which leads to loyalty and advocacy.

 From a technology point of view, businesses, for decades, have been chasing the nirvana of contact centre agents using one system

 However, for a contact centre to achieve this they need to focus on three foundations: people, technology, and processes.